Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to work, it won’t activate.

 The first part is ensuring it’s set to “cool” and not “heat.”
 Otherwise your AC will probably not start running.
-Or you could receive warm air blowing from vents since the furnace is running instead.
+You could also receive warm air blowing from vents since the furnace is running instead.